carrot-garden/carrot-maven/carrot-maven-aws-plugin/readme.md

 ### info

-this a maven plugin that replaces
+this is a maven plugin that replaces
 [puppet for amazon]
 (http://puppetlabs.com/)
 with a single pom :-)